 Today’s young brands are often crudely split into two camps – those that are synonymous with timeless luxury, and those that are achingly cool and cutting edge.
 It is a rare kind of brand that manages to achieve the double feat of being both at the same time.
 Meet Capella…

-Capella sits in the travel world’s imagination as a by-word for elegance and sophistication, yet, to the casual onlooker, it still manages to resemble a modish tented commune, where an ethos of environmental consciousness does more to move guests into posting on Instagram than the view.
+The Capella Ubud sits in the travel world’s imagination as a by-word for elegance and sophistication, yet, to the casual onlooker, it resembles a modish tented commune, where an ethos of environmental consciousness exists effortlessly alongside its luxurious design.
 Nicholas Clayton is the man behind one of luxury’s most talked about brands…

 Bill Bensley spoke at ILTM Asia Pacific recently about Capella Ubud and the superhuman lengths you went to to respect the local environment.
 How important is this for Capella?

 Working with and supporting the local community is at the core of what we do.
 Capella Ubud is a fantastic example: In the design of this property minimal invasive site preparation was decided from the beginning, and all trees and local plants were left untouched and protected throughout the construction process.
 Not a single tree was cut during the camp’s creation, and as such, several trees are intercepting the property’s accommodation, restaurants and the spa tents.
 This is true of the way we work with all our hotels; recognising the importance of culture and the local context, each property sits in harmony with its environment.

 We recruit colleagues and our leader base from the local communities in which we operate and collaborate with great architects, like Bill Bensley, interior designers, chefs and artists who embrace and champion our way of working.

 Capella’s locations are predominantly in Asia, why are you focusing your expansion here?